Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 ## [**30m**] 💻 **In Class Activity**: Deploy MakeWiki

 1. Follow all the steps above to deploy the MakeWiki project.
+When complete, you should have a live, working website that looks similar to [this example](https://makewiki-dani-test.herokuapps.com) created using today's step by step plan.
 2. Add at least two new Pages in the admin.
 3. Test the application's workflow in the browser:
    1. Sign Up